nodebotrpa/editor/programming/README.md

 NodeBot Programming allows you to set, get and remove variables at NodeBot Worker.

 ## Install
-Run the following command in you Node-RED user directory
+Run the following command in your Node-RED user directory
 ```
 npm install nbr-programming
 ```